 Professor Muller-Camen began his career working in management in Germany.
 He completed his MSc at the London School of Economics and his PhD at Birkbeck College, before beginning his career in academia.
 Prior to joining WU, Michael Muller-Camen was a Professor of International HRM at Middlesex University, London, where he retains a visiting professorship.
 He has also held academic positions at the University of Innsbruck, the WU, DeMontfort University (UK) and the International University (Germany).

-He is a co-editor in chief of Zeitschrift für Personalforschung (German Journal of Research in Human Resource Management) and has received research grants from the Economic and Social Research Council (UK), The Anglo-German Foundation for the Study of Industrial Society and the European Union Training and Mobility Researcher Scheme.
+He is an editor of German Journal of Human Resource Management (GHRM) and has received research grants from the Economic and Social Research Council (UK), The Anglo-German Foundation for the Study of Industrial Society and the European Union Training and Mobility Researcher Scheme.

-At WU he is a member of the Equal Opportunities Working Group, the works council and several self-government committees.
+At WU he is head of the Institute for Human Resource Management and a member of the Equal Opportunities Committee.

 See also Google Scholar Profile at http://scholar.google.at/citations?user=kGx3dooAAAAJ&hl=de